prkumar/uplink/docs/source/introduction.rst

 Defining similar objects with other Python HTTP clients, such as :code:`requests`, often requires writing boilerplate code and layers of abstraction.
-Uplink handles those tedious parts for you.
+Uplink handles those cumbersome parts for you.

 **Method Annotations**: Static Request Handling
 ===============================================